 Great risk management is useless if you can’t prove it.
 Documentation is your evidence—it shows auditors, regulators, and your own team that you have a systematic, thorough process for ensuring device safety.
 This isn’t about creating paperwork for the sake of it; it’s about building a clear, traceable record of your decisions and actions.
 Keeping this record organized and up-to-date is just as important as the risk analysis itself.
 A well-maintained file demonstrates a true commitment to safety and makes audits significantly smoother.

-Structuring Your Risk Management File
+How to Structure Your Risk Management File (RMF)

 Think of your Risk Management File (RMF) as the central library for your device’s safety story.
 It’s the single, dedicated place where you keep every document and record related to your risk management activities.
 This file should be a living document, not a static one, and it needs to be maintained throughout the entire lifecycle of your product.
 A well-structured RMF makes it easy to find information, demonstrate compliance, and manage changes effectively.
 We recommend organizing it logically, with clear sections for your plan, assessments, control measures, and reviews.
 This creates a clear trail for anyone who needs to understand your process, from new team members to FDA inspectors.